TorrensJoaquin/MethaneNumber_EN16726/README.md

 - This algorithm is especially useful in Hidrogen mixtures.

-## The formula will have the following sintax.
+## The formula will have the following syntax.

 =MethaneNumberMWM(Methane,Ethane,Propane,iButane,nButane,ipentane,npentane,Hexanes,Nitrogen,CarbonDioxide,Hydrogen,CarbonMonoxide,Butadiene,Butylene,Ethylene,Propylene,HydrogenSulphide)